padiketeku/EarthObservation101-Practicals/Activity-15- Classification Accuracy Assessment.md

 #### Create an error matrix

-Compare the validation data (i.e., observed) against the mapped data (predicted), creating a 2D error matrix table.
+Compare the validation data (i.e., observed) with the mapped data (predicted) to create a 2D error matrix.
 To do this, run the line of script below.

 ```JavaScript
 var validation = validationPoints